jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 # Hello Retry Request using New Key Share Extension

-In a Hello Retry Request scenario, the first ClientHello message will have two algorithms listed in its "supported_groups" extension, where the numerical identifier (NID) for the algorithm that is no longer recognized by the server as an acceptable algorithm (X448 for example as proven in the TLS implementation), will first be listed in this extension, followed by the NID for a Classic McEliece algorithm.
+In a Hello Retry Request scenario, the first ClientHello message will have two algorithms listed in its "supported_groups" extension, where the numerical identifier (NID) for the algorithm that is no longer recognized by the server as an acceptable algorithm will first be listed in this extension, followed by the NID for a Classic McEliece algorithm.
 In this same ClientHello message is where "02" will be listed in the "psk_key_exchange_modes" extension, and the original "key_share" extension (value 51) is also shown with its public key for the unacceptable algorithm.

 When the server responds with the HelloRetryRequest message, the random is the same special value for SHA-256 as indicated in Section 4.1.3 of [RFC8446], and has the same exact fields ("legacy_version", "random", "legacy_session_id_echo", "cipher_suite", "legacy_compression_method", and "extensions") as in the ServerHello structure indicated in [RFC8446] (see section 4.1.3).
 The extensions field not only consists of the "supported_versions" extension, but also the new "key_share_pqc" extension where the server offers the client the Classic McEliece algorithm NID it shares with the client.